gk646/JPhysicsFX/README.md

 ### How it works:

-Download the most recent release and preferably start it with command prompt:
+Download the most recent release and runt it, preferably start it with command prompt:

   ~~~
   java -jar PhysicsFX.jar --x=1280 --y=960 --n=25000 --T=6